jbock-java/either/README.md

 ### Working with streams

-If you have a stream of `Either`, you can search for failures using one of the collectors `toValidList` and `toValidListAll`:
+If you have a stream of `Either`, you can search for *Left* values using one of the collectors `toValidList` and `toValidListAll`:

 ````java